Frontenac, Quebec

 Frontenac (/fr/) is a municipality in Le Granit Regional County Municipality in Estrie, Quebec, Canada, on the Canada–United States border.
-Its population was 1,650 as of the Canada 2011 Census.
+Its population was 1,811 as of the Canada 2021 Census.

-Toponymy

-The area was settled heavily from 1870 to 1880 by colonizers from the United Kingdom and the United States.
+The area was settled heavily from 1870 to 1880 by colonists from the United Kingdom and the United States.
 As such, it was known until 1959 as the united counties of Spaulding and Ditchfield (cantons unis de Spaulding-et-Ditchfield).
 The municipality was renamed in honour of Louis de Buade de Frontenac, a governor general of New France who played a significant role in the development of the colony.
 Today's population is predominantly French-speaking.